ProvisionGenie/ProvisionGenie/Docs/DeploymentGuide.md

 # Deployment Guide

-This Guide shall guide you through the minmal path to awesome.
+This guide shall walk you through the minmal path to awesome.
 It lists all steps required to successfully deploy ProvisionGenie in your tenant.

 🚨 still under construction 💡